sophdaya/DataScienceandMachineLearning_Project_SophieDAYA_MathiasHaberli/README.md

 - Accuracy

 ### Best Model
-Based on our evaluations, the best performing model is [Model Name].
+Which is the best model?
+Based on our evaluations, the best performing model is [BERT].
 Below is a summary of the results:

 | Model                 | Precision | Recall | F1-score | Accuracy |
 |-----------------------|-----------|--------|----------|----------|